JosephPrichard/xtree/README.md

 # XTree
-A C++20 library for the hierarchical tree based serialization format called XML.
+An idiomatic C++20 library for the hierarchical tree based serialization format called XML.

 XTree uses the recursive descent algorithm to parse a set of mutually recursive structures into DOM-like tree structure.
 The tree structure enforces ownership using `std::unique_ptr` from parent